 - Real-time

-- Scenario formulation in time
+- Scenario formulation in time (for Coastline evolution only)

 - Individual scenario events

 5.2.1 Real-time

 You have to specify the simulation start date, the overall number of time steps and the overall time step interval.
 The overall discrete time step specified on this page is used to determine the frequency for which output can be obtained and to synchronise the input values.